paris-swc/advanced-numpy-lesson/01-operations.md

 ### Sorting

 NumPy also implement various sorting algorithms.
-To sort elements of an array we can simply use `np.sort` functions:
+To sort elements of an array you can use `np.sort` functions:

 ```
 >>> a = np.random.rand(4)